rithwikspgr/OpenCV/README.md

 * Matplotlib (`pip install matplotlib`)

 ## Notes
-* Images and video paths are currently configured for a local macOS environment (`/Users/rithwik/Desktop/...`).
+* Images and video paths are currently configured for a local macOS environment for images/videos in the same folder as the python file (ex.(`garden.png`)).
 To run these scripts, update the file paths to match your local machine.